Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 COMMENTARY

 The network structure of organizations has drastically changed post-pandemic with the adoption of cloud, and security teams are struggling to keep up with the pace.
-Cloud security is different—dynamic, unpredictable, and complex—when compared to on-premises security.
-The perimeter-less architecture of the cloud, usage of multi-cloud infrastructure and applications and the shared responsibility model between cloud security providers and enterprises who use them make cloud security an entirely different ball game.
+Cloud security is different — dynamic, unpredictable, and complex — when compared to on-premises security.
+The perimeterless architecture of the cloud, use of multicloud infrastructure and applications, and shared responsibility model between cloud security providers and enterprises that use them make cloud security an entirely different ballgame.

-With over 72% of organizations using multi-cloud applications, malicious actors are fishing in troubled waters.
-As more enterprises move to the cloud to run business efficiently, attackers are sharpening their tactics and techniques regarding cloud exploits.
-They have started adopting cutting-edge technologies like AI, machine learning, and deepfakes to expand their attack surface, especially to exploit cloud networks.
+With over 72% of organizations using multicloud applications, malicious actors are fishing in troubled waters.
+As more enterprises move to the cloud to run their businesses more efficiently, attackers are sharpening their tactics and techniques regarding cloud exploits.
+They have started adopting cutting-edge technologies, like artificial intelligence (AI), machine learning, and deepfakes, to expand their attack surface, especially to exploit cloud networks.

-Lack of visibility contributes to most common cloud security threats, which stem from misconfigurations, unauthorized access, and more.
-The lift and shift approach, which businesses have increasingly adopted in recent times, continues to accelerate cloud threats by enabling these misconfigurations and identity-based threats to be leveraged.
+Lack of visibility contributes to the most common cloud security threats, which stem from misconfigurations, unauthorized access, and more.
+The lift-and-shift approach, which businesses have increasingly adopted in recent times, continues to accelerate cloud threats by enabling these misconfigurations and identity-based threats to be exploited.

 While organizations might have security systems in place, ensuring cloud security can be challenging due to the complexity of architecture and the shared responsibility mechanism.
 A proactive approach to cybersecurity is critical in protecting an organization from potential cloud security threats.
 Here are five key points to consider when implementing a proactive approach.

-While organizations might have security systems in place, ensuring cloud security can be challenging due to the complexity of architecture and the shared responsibility mechanism.
-As attackers increasingly target the organization’s cloud environment with cloud-specific exploits and malware, organizations must consider reducing the attack surface.
-If the defenders have a limited view of the environment, attackers can lurk in the cloud for a longer time and potentially cause more destruction.
+As attackers increasingly target the organization's cloud environment with cloud-specific exploits and malware, organizations must consider reducing the attack surface.
+If defenders have a limited view of the environment, attackers can lurk in the cloud for a longer time and potentially cause more destruction.

 The correlation between network events and cloud activities is largely similar, but there are specific considerations for detecting cloud security data.
-Correlation rules for cloud security must be meticulously designed, tested and implemented with precision.
+Correlation rules for cloud security must be meticulously designed, tested, and implemented with precision.
 In comparison, detecting data exfiltration in an on-premises environment is relatively simpler since it involves correlating suspicious access to sensitive data with abnormal communication channel activities.
-The effectiveness of data exfiltration detection depends on the extent to which defense systems capture and analyze unusual traffic behaviors, such as atypical protocol usage, unauthorized access to cloud storage or accounts, web services, or any other unconventional means.
+The effectiveness of data exfiltration detection depends on the extent to which defense systems capture and analyze unusual traffic behaviors, such as atypical protocol usage or unauthorized access to cloud storage or accounts, Web services, or any other unconventional means.

 In the cloud, data exfiltration, particularly from cloud applications, is often identified by correlating access and security logs from the respective applications.
 For example, when investigating potential customer data exfiltration from a cloud-based CRM tool, SOC professionals should correlate the application's logs with those of other cloud applications, such as email or collaborative platforms.
 Correlating an individual's suspicious activities within the CRM application with their corresponding account logs in a collaborative platform can uncover two potential threats: compromises of the user's account in the collaborative platform and exfiltration of customer data through the CRM.
 This correlation rule facilitates a comprehensive assessment of the incident's impact by correlating compromised user account activities across all synchronized applications by employing single sign-on across multiple cloud apps.

-Tackling shadow IT: One of the biggest challenges the cloud brings is shadow IT.
-Even though organizations sanction secure applications for employees to use, at times, employees use certain applications that don't fall under the purview of the security teams.
+One of the biggest challenges the cloud brings is shadow IT.
+Even though organizations sanction secure applications for employees to use, at times employees use certain applications that don't fall under the purview of the security teams.
 These applications can lead to security loopholes and vulnerabilities, causing a massive threat to the organization.

 Take an Identity-Based Approach to the Cloud

 As enterprises move to the cloud, identity security will overtake endpoint security.
-Security teams are increasingly interested in finding out who more than how and why.
+Security teams are increasingly interested in finding out "who" more than "how" and "why."
 Taking an identity-based approach to cloud security can help map cloud activities to the respective users in the network.
 Contextual data can be derived by analyzing who accessed cloud resources and data rather than from where.
-Identity mapping and AI-behavioral analytics will be cornerstone for most cloud security threat detection.
+Identity mapping and AI-behavioral analytics will be the cornerstone for most cloud security threat detection.

 It is important to remember that cybersecurity is an ongoing process that requires constant attention and adaptation to stay ahead of evolving threats.
 By implementing these practices and continuously evaluating and improving them, organizations can effectively mitigate risks and ensure the safety of their digital assets.